VirtualPlantLab/VPLDocs/docs/src/manual/Raytracer.md

 direction and a ray *payload* that contains the radiant power per wavelength (this would usually be W or umol/s, but the ray tracer is agnostic with respect to units).
-Ray tracing is a recursive process in which a ray is traced through the scene (by testing whether the ray intersects different parts of the scenes and triangles in it) until it either hits a triangle in a mesh or leaves the scene through its boundaries.
+Ray tracing is a recursive process in which a ray is traced through the mesh (by testing whether the ray intersects different parts of the meshes and triangles in it) until it either hits a triangle in a mesh or leaves the mesh through its boundaries.

 When a ray hits a triangle inside a mesh, the ray is modified according to the `Material` object associated to that triangle (see